EPCCed/2021-10-28_package-perf_online/_episodes/00-welcome.md

 ## Feedback

 Feedback is integral to how we approach training both during and after the course.
-In particular, we use informal and structured feedback activities during the course to ensure we tailor the pace and content appropriately for the attendees and feedback after the course to help us improve our training for the future.
+In particular, we use informal feedback activities during the course to ensure we tailor the pace and content appropriately for the attendees and feedback after the course to help us improve our training for the future.